-The Judith Lee Stronach Travel Scholarships are open to undergraduates in all departments at CED and are meant to encourage the study of new places, cultures, and peoples, as well as a commitment to social responsibility.
+The Judith Lee Stronach Travel Scholarships are open to undergraduates in all departments at the College of Environmental Design (CED) and are meant to encourage the study of new places, cultures, and peoples, as well as a commitment to social responsibility.
 All travel should have a service-learning focus, combining educational goals and community service in a way that enhances student growth as well as the common good.
 Service-learning travel experiences can be in the context of volunteer work, a structured study-abroad program, self-directed senior thesis research, or independent research.
-Prize awarded to 4-6 students, each, during each award cycle.
+Prize is awarded to 4–6 students, each, during each award cycle.

 Up to $5,000 per student (depending on budget)

-- Undergraduates majoring in architecture, landscape architecture, urban studies, or sustainable environmental design in CED
+- Undergraduates majoring in architecture, landscape architecture, urban studies, or sustainable environmental design at CED

 - Applicants must have at least one semester remaining before graduation upon completion of the proposed travel.

 - Acceptance of the University of California Waiver of Liability.

 CED Prizes & Awards will begin to accept applications for the Summer 2023 Judith Lee Stronach Undergraduate Travel Scholarships at the beginning of the spring 2023 semester.

 Complete the online application form, including the following uploaded as a single PDF:

 - Scholarship proposal.
 Write a short essay (500 words) describing your personal and intellectual journey, explaining how this particular experience, through service learning, community development practice, or social projects, fits into it.
 In your brief essay, please reflect on the approach to service learning assumed by your organization or planned trip.